 Rosa Wells has been playing violin since she was very small and developed a love of Irish music early in her learning.
-She has extensive classical training but has been focusing on fiddle music for the past six years.
-As the fiddler for local Irish band Trout in the Milk she has played at pubs, weddings and other events.
-For over a year Rosa has also been one of three fiddler's with Paddy O'Brien's ensemble O'Rourke's Feast and performed with them at the MN Irish Fair 2013.
-As a common face in the community she can be found at local sessions, community open mic nights and many CIM events.
+She has extensive classical training but has been focusing on fiddle music since college.
+As the fiddler for local Irish band Dunquin she can be found playing at cafes and pubs, historic sites, and private events.
+She spent over a year playing with Paddy O'Brien's band O'Rourke's Feast and performed with them onstage at the MN Irish Fair 2013.
+More recently she has played with the local trio Unwelcome Visitors, be sure to keep an eye out for their first album being released in 2018!

 Dáithí, originally from Derry in the North of Ireland, is one of the pioneers of guitar in Irish music, with a wide repertoire of traditional songs in both English and Irish (Gaelic).
 He has toured the world with the band Altan, and has performed and recorded with many other great Irish musicians including Trian, Fingal, Skara Brae, Liz Carroll, Paddy O'Brien, James Kelly, and Tommy Peoples.
 As well as traditional music, Dáithí teaches Irish language, mythology, and Celtic culture. www.daithisproule.com